erman999/Bulma-Helper/README.md

 # JavaScript for Bulma
 Bulma package does not come with any JavaScript file.
 This repository provides JavaScript for Bulma CSS Framework.
+It's fully compatible with Bulma v0.9.3.
+All codes in vanilla JavaScript.
+You don't need jQuery or other dependencies.
+Enjoy.

 ### Navbar